victor-porcar/TimelapseDNGInterpolator2/README.md

 # DNG Images Settings Interpolator for Timelapses

-Command line tool to interpolate settings values from a list of images in image format [DNG](https://www.adobe.com/content/dam/acom/en/products/photoshop/pdfs/dng_spec_1.4.0.0.pdf) to process smooth transitions in timelapses.
+This is a command line tool to interpolate settings values from a list of images in image format [DNG](https://www.adobe.com/content/dam/acom/en/products/photoshop/pdfs/dng_spec_1.4.0.0.pdf) to process smooth transitions in timelapses.

 DNG is supported by many image/video application, specially the Adobe ecosystem  (Lightroom, Photoshop, Premiere..).